Creative Cloud desktop app lists uninstalled apps as "Up to date"

-The Adobe Creative Cloud desktop app may list apps that are not actually installed as up to date.
-This behavior occurs when an Adobe app has been removed without the use of the normal installer.
+The Adobe Creative Cloud desktop application may list applications that are not actually installed as up to date.
+This behavior occurs when an Adobe application has been removed without the use of the normal installer.
 Try the solutions below to resolve the issue.

-Run the uninstaller for the Adobe app that is listed as up to date.
+Run the uninstaller for the Adobe application that is listed as up to date.

 - Windows: Use the Programs And Features Control Panel to remove the program listed as up-to-date.

-Remove the OPM.db file and log in again to the Creative Cloud desktop app using the Adobe ID tied to your Creative Cloud subscription.
+Remove the OPM.db file and log in again to the Creative Cloud desktop application using the Adobe ID tied to your Creative Cloud subscription.

 - Windows: Locate the OPM.db file in the \Users\<user name>\AppData\Local\Adobe\OOBE folder.
 To view the hidden AppData folder, see Show hidden files and folders in Windows 8, 7, Vista, XP.

-Learn how to download the Creative Cloud desktop app.
+- Go to the Creative Cloud for desktop download page.